pyatesy/flix-app/README.md

-# WowTube - OTT Platform and Video Streaming
+# Flix - OTT Platform and Video Streaming

 A modern OTT platform and video streaming application built with React and TypeScript.
+Based on the WOW Tube template under the MIT licence

 ## Features